 With those preliminary remarks, we return to your testimony.
 Mr. Morris.
-There ought to be some quick repost that I can think of, but one does not jump to mind.
+There ought to be some quick repost that I can

 In the interest of time, I can briefly summarize this or we could just discuss questions, however you would like to proceed, Mr. Chairman.